Weyerhaeuser Company (WY) Shares Up Despite Recent Market Volatility

 Truist gave a rating of “Hold” to WY, setting the target price at $37 in the report published on June 29th of the previous year.

-During the last 5 trading sessions, WY fell by -3.82%, which changed the moving average for the period of 200-days by -25.20% in comparison to the 20-day moving average, which settled at $30.04.
-In addition, Weyerhaeuser Company saw -4.92% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WY rose by +3.36%, which changed the moving average for the period of 200-days by -14.65% in comparison to the 20-day moving average, which settled at $29.66.
+In addition, Weyerhaeuser Company saw -3.10% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading